GardnerResearch/DocsBeSecureNow/Guides/Mobile/Mobile.md

 # Mobile

-> To keep your phone safe, use a strong passcode (at least six characters) and set your phone to lock instantly.
+To keep your phone safe, use a strong passcode (at least six characters) and set your phone to lock instantly.
 Be careful with apps: only download them from official app stores, delete any you don't use, and always install updates for both your apps and your phone's software to fix security weaknesses.

 # Passcode Best Practices

 To safeguard your personal data, ensure you have a strong passcode enabled.
 Choose a code that is **at least six characters long** and avoids simple, repetitive, or sequential patterns (e.g., "111111" or "123456").
 Configure your phone to **require the passcode immediately** after you lock it, minimizing any window of vulnerability.

-## How to set a stronger passcode on iOS (iPhone) 🍎
+## Change passcode on iOS (iPhone) 🍎
 1. Go to Settings and tap on Face ID & Passcode (or Touch ID & Passcode on older devices).
 2. Enter your current passcode.
 3. Tap Change Passcode.
 You'll have to enter your old one again.